Marinade::

 Bone broth stock::

 The basic idea of a bone broth stock is to cook down bones to extract the gelatin and whatever flavour.
 The most basic stock can be 4 chicken carcasses cooked down for 12 - 24 hours.
 It works.
 Pork tails, pigs trotters, chicken feet, beef, lamb etc bones in any combination.
 The result is a solid jelly at fridge temperature.
-You can add flavour during the cooking process for a specific use or just make the bone broth and add flavour when using it to suit the dish.
+Onion and carrot are the best basic ingredients or you can add flavour during the cooking process for a specific use.

 This recipe::